Canning Cherry Pie Filling

+The key ingredient here is ClearJel, a modified cornstarch made specifically for canning.
+It thickens without clumping and remains stable during processing and storage.
+Regular cornstarch and flour arenโt safe for canning due to food safety concerns.
 Thickeners can prevent the ability of the ingredients in the jar to heat through consistently, according to Iowa State University.

-If you don’t have enough time to make the cherry pie filling right after picking, just freeze the cherries.
+If you donโt have enough time to make the cherry pie filling right after picking, just freeze the cherries.
 Then thaw in the refrigerator and proceed with the recipe.

 What you need